Danwakefield/kisslog/README.md

 ### Options

-The default settings for kisslog are to log Info and Error for every logger.
+The default settings for kisslog are to log Info and Error for every logger to stderr, with output including the location of the log call.
-This can be changed in the code or by setting environmental variables.

 #### Logging Level
 By setting the `LOG_LEVEL` variable you can disable logging of certain methods.